 We join with Kenilworth Union Church and the Samaritan Counseling Center to provide a confidential, supportive, and educational environment to grieve the loss of a friend or loved one.
 This group meets from 7:00-8:30 pm at Kenilworth Union Church on the first and third Mondays of each month.
 The sessions are facilitated by a trained clinician from the Samaritan Counseling Center.
 Participants are welcome to attend as many or as few sessions as desired at no cost.
 For more information, please contact the Rev. Rodney Quainton.

 The holidays can be a lonely time for many people.
 Those seeking companionship during this challenging time of year are invited to share a meal in the homes of other parishioners.
-For more information, please contact Susan Garland.
+For more information please contact Christopher Powell.